José María Amo

-José María Amo Torres (born 9 April 1998) is a Spanish professional footballer who plays for SD Ponferradina as a central defender.
+José María Amo Torres (born 9 April 1998) is a Spanish professional footballer who plays as a central defender for Primera Federación club Lugo.

 Club career

 Sevilla

 Born in Las Pajanosas, Seville, Andalusia, Amo joined Sevilla FC's youth setup in 2006, aged eight; originally a central midfielder, he subsequently changed to a central defender.
 On 4 October 2015, aged only 17, he made his senior debut for the reserves by starting in a 1–1 away draw against Marbella FC in the Segunda División B. Late in the year, British newspaper The Guardian named him as one of the fifty most talented youth soccer players in the world.

 Amo contributed with six appearances during the campaign, as Sevilla Atlético achieved promotion to Segunda División.
 On 15 June 2016, despite having suffered a partially torn anterior cruciate ligament on the right knee, he renewed his contract until 2019.

 On 21 February 2017, Amo scored two spot-kicks for nine-men Sevilla under-19s in the Round of 16 of the 2016–17 UEFA Youth League, giving his side the lead before they ultimately lost 2–3.
 Amo made his professional debut with the B-team on 19 March, coming on as a late substitute for Marc Gual in a 2–1 away win against Real Zaragoza; after Fabrice Ondoa was sent off, he featured as the club's goalkeeper for the last minutes, keeping a clean sheet.

 Amo tore his meniscus and once again suffered cruciate ligament damage on his right knee on 10 December 2017, being sidelined for seven months.
 Despite being injured, Amo was nominated for the 2018 Golden Boy.

 With the B-team down to eight men, Amo scored his first senior goal on 23 February 2019, netting the winning penalty in the 85 minute of a 2–1 away win against Club Recreativo Granada.
 On 7 May, after contributing with 26 matches during the campaign, he renewed his contract with the Nervionenses for one more season; ahead of the 2019–20 season, he was named team captain.